DOI-USGS/ISIS3/Kaguya-Terrain-Camera.md

 Using the non-corrected data will give you an incorrect camera model.
 For example, `LINE_EXPOSURE_DURATION` is, in some images, almost half of what `CORRECTED_SAMPLING_INTERVAL` evaluates to.
 The resulting computed image would be scaled incorrectly in the line direction.
 It is not known why there this discrepancy exists.

+## Image Start Time discrepancy
+`CORRECTED_SC_CLOCK_START_COUNT` and `CORRECTED_START_TIME` would in theory be the same value for a given image, but in practice differ on the order of hundredths of a second (0.001,) which corresponds to n lines. `CORRECTED_SC_CLOCK_START_COUNT` was selected to be used as the Start Time for the sensor model in both ISIS and ALE, based on a history of spacecraft clock counts being more accurate in other missions.

 # Kaguya TC's many IKIDs

 Kaguya seems to have many different IK's depending on combinations of operating modes (stereo vs mono operation, compression type, and swath mode).
 From Kaguya's IK kernel: